It would appear that the Republican-led crusade to keep incandescent light bulbs stocked on store shelves isn't quite over yet.

 But some stores could, in theory, try to sell the older incandescents if they can get their hands on them.
 Opponents of the enforcement provision have worried that foreign companies will do exactly that.
 ‘Given that American manufacturers have committed to following the law regardless of whether or not it is enforced," said Rep. Marcy Kaptur (D-Ohio) last year, the only benefit of this ill-informed rider is to allow foreign manufacturers — who may not feel a similar obligation — to import noncompliant light bulbs that will not only harm the investments made by U.S. companies, but place at risk the U.S. manufacturing jobs associated with making compliant bulbs.’

 On the consumer side, some folks don’t like spending a few extra bucks on a bulb that will last for decades and help them save big on energy bills simply because the government decided that it is what’s best for everyone.
 Some simply miss the warm glow of old-school incandescents and have taken to hoarding.
 Some view the bulbs as liberal propaganda.
-Some consumers don’t know what in the world is going on
+Some consumers don’t know what in the world is going on.

 Do you think the enforcement ban will make any sort of real-life difference?
 Do you view it more as a symbolic — and desperate — temper tantrum over what, for an increasing amount of forward-thinking Americans, is a non-issue?
-Or do you view the ban as a "glimmer of hope," a "desperately needed lifeline" for the traditional incandescent as Fox News
+Or do you view the ban as a "glimmer of hope," a "desperately needed lifeline" for the traditional incandescent as Fox News puts it?

 Via [Washington Post]